Farm cluster with network load balancing and failover on Windows and Linux

-The virtual IP address is configured locally on each server in the network load balancing cluster.
+The virtual IP address is configured locally on each server in the farm cluster.

-The input traffic for the virtual IP address is received by all the servers and split among them by a filter inside each server's kernel.
+The input traffic to the virtual IP address is received by all the servers and split among them by a network filter inside each server's kernel.

-Once a packet is accepted by the filter on a server, only the CPU and memory of this server are used by the application that responds to the request of the client.
+Once a packet is accepted by the filter on a server, only the CPU and memory of this server are used by the Windows or Linux application that responds to the request of the client.
 The output messages are sent directly from the application server to the client.